openid/OpenID4VP/openid-connect-4-verifiable-presentations-1_0.md

 .# Abstract

-This specification defines an extension of OpenID Connect, section 6.3.1) to allow presentation of claims in the form of W3C Verifiable Credentials as part of the protocol flow in addition to claims provided in the `id_token` and/or via Userinfo responses.
+This specification defines an extension of OpenID Connect to allow presentation of claims in the form of W3C Verifiable Credentials as part of the protocol flow in addition to claims provided in the `id_token` and/or via Userinfo responses.

 {mainmatter}